 Long term plan

-In November 2009 Hindus launched their Nine Year Plan to protect the living planet.
+In November 2009, the Daoists launched their long term plan to protect the living planet.
 Amongst more than 30 faith plans they celebrated the launch at Windsor Castle in the presence of HRH The Prince Philip, founder of ARC, and UN Secretary General Mr Ban Ki-moon who, during his speech, reminded the faith representatives that "You can, and do, inspire people to change".

 Full list of 31 faith plans